Stephen Carlile

-Stephen Carlile is a British actor well known for starring as the villain Scar in the Broadway musical adaptation of the Disney film The Lion King.
+Stephen Carlile (born 19 April 1978) is a British actor well known for starring as the villain Scar in the Broadway musical adaptation of the Disney film The Lion King and for originating the role of Hades in the West End production of Hercules.

 Early life

 Born in Bath, Somerset, England, Carlile was trained in acting at the Guildford School of Acting.